DataSciencePraktikumTUBerlin/DataAnalysis/readme.txt

 Thank you for the term and the nice project.
-Paul, Roberto, Stevan and Annalena
+Paul, Roberto, Stefan and Annalena

 Further work: https://github.com/DataSciencePraktikumTUBerlin